gtamas/etcdmanager/CONTRIBUTING.md

 ```

 - Unless they are super trivial, your changes should always be covered by automated tests.
 We use end to end tests written in [Spectron](https://electronjs.org/spectron) to test the UI.
 Please don't forget to add these.
+- All visible UI elements in templates shall have data-test attributes with uniqe string value.
+Tests use these atributes as selectors.
+Name conventions of attributes: name of component + ui operation + type of element.
+E.g.: data-test="config.settings-actions-submit.v-btn"

 ## Contributing translations